NoSQL Databases

 • Commonly used for storing IoT data and user profile data.
 (Clickstream data)

-• Example: Cassandra, HBase
+• Apache HBase

 Graph Databases:

-• Store data in nodes and edges
+• Store data in the form of nodes and edges

 • Nodes store information about entities(users, company, products) while edges store information about the relationships between these nodes.